karolsw3/gulp-pug-stylus-babel-boilerplate/README.md

 	<img src="https://pbs.twimg.com/profile_images/567000326444556290/-1wfGjNw.png" height="200">
 </span>
 <br><br>
-<b>Gulp 4</b> ready boilerplate with pug, stylus and babel!
-Includes auto page reload.
+<b>Gulp 4</b> ready boilerplate with pug, stylus and babel with auto page reload.

+Build website mockups in seconds!
+This boilerplate automatically processes pug, stylus and babel and reloads the web page, so that you can concentrate on the development.
+No need to worry about the configuration, just follow the easy installation steps and you are ready to go:
 ## Installation

 1. Install dependencies